Deep Abiding Meditation Program

 Spiritual wisdom traditions speak of our need for inner surrender, and for an awareness which—like an antenna or little radio dial inside us—tunes us in to the deep abiding presence, healing action, and energies of the divine coursing through us, and linking all beings as one.
 Throughout history various names have been given to this creating, empowering life force energy or Spirit.
 These names include Ruach (with over 380 references in Hebrew Scriptures/Old Testament) pneuma and energon (New Testament),Wakan (Lakota), chi or ki (China and Japan), Baraka (Islamic mystical tradition of Sufism), and prana (the yoga systems of India and Tibet).

-During heart-focused compassion meditation/interior prayer, one practice shifting from over-identification with anxious thoughts and feelings to the unbounded, indwelling Spirit or energies of the universe as one’s Deepest Truest Self.
+During heart-focused compassion meditation/interior prayer, one practices shifting from over-identification with anxious thoughts and feelings to the unbounded, indwelling Spirit or energies of the universe as one’s Deepest Truest Self.
 This shift not only occurs during formal, seated practice; it occurs amid everyday life activities and encounters.

 Research studies on this type of practice not only point to physiological healing benefits, and a more skillful relationship with fear.
 Studies also point to improved work-place wellness and productivity, as well as a more courageous, compassionate life stance which alters the way we perceive and relate to our ourselves, our struggles, others, and the world.
 This includes an increased sense of inter-connective oneness whereby we overcome what some branches of science, along with mystical and contemplative traditions, speak of as the illusion of our separateness.